SAP/java-integration-for-sap-mobile-services/docs/push/index.md

 Devices can register capabilities, by which they can be selected for notifications.
 This method will send the same notification to all given users and their matching devices.

+### pushToTopics

+Devices can subscribe to topics to receive notifications based on that.
+This method sends the notification to all subscribers to any of the given topics.

 ### getNotificationStatus

 Allows your system to monitor sent notifications for success or failure.
 Your app may also confirm reception of the